Vision & Future

 On the Downtown end, the track could be extended along the Promenade, about 1/4 mile in length, and perhaps even into Block Park which is nearly a mile to the west of the Museum.

 In the other direction it is possible to extend north into new housing and mixed-use developments proposed along the Hudson River.
-Though these developments have been on the drawing board for 15 years, nothing has been built yet.
+Though these developments have been on the drawing board for several years, nothing has been built yet.
 However, there is hope with the improving economy that these developments will actually break ground, making funding more likely to materialize for our line extension plans.

 New: What was to become the Sailors Cove housing development was recently sold and a portion has been leased to the Smorgasburg food market, which opened in August 2016.
 This is on the site of the former Hutton Brick factory that had rail service for coal deliveries.
 If this venture is a success, it will generate more interest in alternative modes of transportation between Downtown and the Smorgasburg.
 TMNY will watch this carefully to see if it shakes loose funding for our rail extension.